Pressure for results in volatile times are when companies are most vulnerable. Trust becomes more crucial than ever.

 Companies are constantly vulnerable to changing market forces and uncertainty, more so in times of high growth and high performance.

 But only a year after peak performance, on June 2017, Uber’s CEO Travis Kalanick was forced into resignation.
-“After a little more than two months it was announced that Dara Khosrowshahi — then-CEO of Expedia — would take over,” Investopedia relayed, in an overview of Uber’s history.
+“After a little more than two months it was announced that Dara Khosrowshahi — then-CEO of Expedia — would take over.”

 The sustainability of the company was at risk and the “hostile culture” needed a do-over.

-“Trust is especially vulnerable during periods of rapid growth or change, or when the team is virtual,” says this report from Trust consultancy Reina, and CCL (Center for Creative Leadership).
+“Trust is especially vulnerable during periods of rapid growth or change, or when the team is virtual,” says Trust consultancy Reina, in a report co-created with CCL (Center for Creative Leadership).